 You must have health insurance during the program and may either keep your U.S. insurance (if you will be covered while abroad), or purchase insurance coverage through a travel agent or Cultural Vistas (currently $50/month).

 Many participants know where they will be staying before the program starts.
-Please note, that it is ultimately your responsibility to secure housing during your internship.
+Please note, however, that it is ultimately your responsibility to secure housing during your internship.
 You will receive guidelines for finding housing in Germany from Cultural Vistas before you depart.
 Finding housing in a foreign country is certainly a challenge; however, we consider it an important part of the internship experience.
-Most companies will help if you tell them that you need assistance.
+Most companies will help if you ask for assistance.
 If the company is unable to assist you, please contact Cultural Vistas immediately.
-We will try to help you whenever possible.
+We will try to help whenever possible.
 Remember: if you don’t tell us that you are experiencing problems with finding housing, we cannot do anything for you!
-Please note, however, that a participant might need to confirm housing arrangements personally or sign a contract.
+Please note that you might need to confirm housing arrangements personally or sign a contract.
 Cultural Vistas cannot be responsible for housing arrangements that fall through due to a participant’s failure to follow up.